jgsantiagojr/FinalSoftDes/README.md

 - Smooth engine written by our own Skye Ozga
 - Formidable foes

+Install everything in requirements.txt and run the platformer.py file.
+This will start pygame and you can start the game!
+This edit was made by jerry goss on archlinux, so some issues may arise...
+I HOPE NOT!!
 The core inspiration of our game was taken from the 9/10 rated game, SUPERHOT...

 "TIME ONLY MOVES WHEN YOU MOVE"